Welcome to Perth - the capital of Western Australia. A cosmopolitan city surrounded by the natural beauty of the Swan River and Kings Park.

 - GET back to nature at Kings Park - home to Western Australian Botanic Garden.

-- VISIT Barrack Sqaure where you can see Swan Bell Tower and catch a Swan River cruise.
+- VISIT Barrack Sqaure where you can see The Bell Tower

 - INDULGE in some city arts and culture at a theatre, museum or art gallery.